Revised fruit and vegetable marketing standards

 The information required according to marketing standards must be shown on the side of packaging (printed directly or on a label) (Art.
 6).
 For goods shipped in bulk, the information must be given in a document accompanying the goods, or shown on a notice displayed in an obvious position inside the means of transport.

-Invoices and accompanying documents must include the name of the product in the country of origin and, where required by specific marketing standards, the class, variety and commercial type of product.
+Invoices and accompanying documents must include the name of the product in the country of origin and, where required by specific marketing standards, the class (Extra; Class I; Class II), variety, and commercial type of product.

 Why?